How we chose our cattle dog’s registered name

 1. Purebred Alternative Listing (PAL)

 The AKC PAL program is designed to give purebred dogs who aren’t eligible for registration a chance to participate in AKC events.
-There are various reasons why a purebred dog might not be eligible for registration — the dog may be the product of an unregistered litter, have unregistered parents, lost papers, and so on.
+There are various reasons why a purebred dog might not be eligible for registration: Most commonly they’re from an unregistered litter with unregistered parents or have lost their papers along the way.

 2. Canine Partners Program